akhileshpnn/SynMMS/README.md

 -----------------------------------------------------------

-Each folder has a file having name ending with '_main.py'.
-It combines different objects (functions) defined in other files in the same folder.
-For example, in the folder SynMMS/SynMMs Reaction Diffusion 1D, the 'reaction_diffusion1D_main.py' load the model equations and parameters from 'model.py' file.
+Each folder has a file with name ending '_main.py'.
+This file combines different objects (functions) defined in linked files in the same folder.
+For example, in the folder SynMMS/Reaction Diffusion 1D, the 'reaction_diffusion1D_main.py' loads the model equations and parameters from 'model.py' file.
 Sample code :
 ```python
 pbc = PeriodicBoundaryConditions()